Molokai Flood Zone Changes Presented on Monday

 Property owners are urged to attend these meetings to get the latest information on how the flood map changes, scheduled to take effect in Fall 2015, will affect them.
 The public may view the new Digital Flood Insurance Rate Maps (DIRMs) by visiting the Hawaii Flood Hazard Assessment Tool website, gis.hawaiinfip.org/fhat/.

 When the new DFIRMs are adopted for the islands of Maui and Molokai, a property’s flood risk may change and consequently so will the requirement for federally mandated flood insurance, as well as construction standards.
-Flood insurance protects property owners from the financial devastation caused by floods which includes losses to buildings and their contents.
+An insurance agency usually offers flood insurance that protects property owners from the financial devastation caused by floods which includes losses to buildings and their contents.
 The coverage applies whether the flooding results from heavy or prolonged rains, coastal storm surge, tsunamis, blocked storm drainage systems, levee dam failure, or other causes.
 Different types of policies are available depending on your flood risk.
+An insurance damages expert can help assess the value of your home damages before you file a claim.

 If you live in a high-risk area, flood zones A and V, you will need a Standard Policy.
 Most mortgage lenders will require that such a policy before they will approve your loan.
 Additionally, anyone whose property is mapped into a high-risk flood zone and has a federally-backed mortgage will be mandated to obtain a flood insurance policy.